Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

     ```
   ),
-  caption: [Architecture diagram for feedforward neural net.
-In the input layer, $k$ refers to the measurement step.] //TODO: improve
+  caption: [Architecture diagram for the feedforward neural net.
+In the input layer, $k$ refers to the measurement step.]
-)
+) <fnn-architecture-diagram>

-//TODO: used relu function because it yielded higher accuracy when comparing between relu, sigmoid and than with keras tuner.
-Increasing the amount of neurons didn't yield any noticable increase in accuracy, the number of neurons was determined by utilizing the keras tuner and manual trial and error afterwards.
-The output layer was constructed with a single neuron, employing a sigmoid activation function to produce a probability output between 0 and 1, indicative of the data source being a simulator or a quantum computer, respectively.

 For the training process, the Adam optimizer was selected.
 The loss during training was quantified using binary cross-entropy, the standard choice for binary classification problems.
+Training was conducted over a maximum of 100 epochs with a batch size of 32.
+In order to reduce training time, after 5 consecutive epochs with no improvement for the validation loss, further epochs were skipped, balancing computational efficiency and the model's ability to learn from the training data.
+Especially when training with measurement steps $k >= 3$, this early stopping was important, because the highest accuracy has been reached almost after the first epoch, see @fnn-training-step-5.
+Extending the training beyond 100 epochs did not significantly improve accuracy as can be seen in @fnn-training-step-1.
+After training, the model's accuracy was evaluated by using the previously unseen test data.
+This configuration led to the model's successful differentiation between the two backend types, see @evaluation-ffnn.

 #figure(
   grid(